CHANDON DES BRIAILLES

 Winemaking

-The vineyard is named Laviéres originates from hte word Lave, referring to flat sheets of limestone that were traditionally used to tile roofs in the region.
-This vineyard is south facing and located mid slope.
+The vineyard is named Laviéres originates from the word Lave, referring to flat sheets of limestone that were traditionally used to tile roofs in the region.
+This vineyard is south facing and located mid-slope, right underneath Talmettes.
 There is a shallow 30cm layer of red clay on the surface, and the traditional limestone sheets lie underneath.
 Vines are an average age of 60 years old.

 Tasting

-Note The limestone present in the soils gives wines made from this vineyard a distinctive minerality and saline character.
-The wine headily floral with a fine structure and light tannins.
+Note The limestone present in the soil gives wines made from this vineyard a distinctive minerality and saline character.
+The wine is headily floral with a fine structure and ripe tannins.
+There is a beautiful underlying tension culminating in a balanced, refined and subtly long finish.
 It has both the complexity and finesse to be drunk in its youth but it is also possible to cellar for 10 to 20 years.

 Style Red